East Victoria Park

 Table Chart PROFILE FAQ

-The level of general health in East Victoria Park is notably higher than the national average with both young and old age cohorts seeing low prevalence of common health conditions
+East Victoria Park's residents are extremely healthy with both young and old age cohorts seeing low prevalence of common health conditions

 Frequently Asked Questions - Health